This post may contain Affiliate Links. Please see my Disclaimer for more details.

 Instructions

-- Turn on the heat to medium in a large skillet, melt the butter and add the dark brown sugar, stir until sugar is melted.
-Add the bananas, cook for 1 minute on each side.
+- Heat a large skillet over medium heat, melt the butter, and add the dark brown sugar; stir until sugar is melted.
+Addthe bananas, and cook for 1 minute on each side.
 Add the cinnamon, nutmeg and salt.

 - Pour in the spiced rum and banana liquor, shake the pan, and with a long handle lighter, flambé the sauce.
 Baste the bananas with flaming sauce until flame dies out.